 "The [SSA] website has over 150 different forms,” says Kate Lang, a Washington-based senior staff attorney at Justice in Aging.
 The national nonprofit is a legal advocacy organization for older adults.
 “The SSI application is not there.
 It's not a self-help form.”

-Houston lawyer Maria Pantoja, with the nonprofit Lone Star Legal Aid, the nation's fourth largest free legal aid provider, helps SSI applicants with disabilities.
+Houston lawyer Maria Pantoja helps people with disabilities apply for SSI in her work with Lone Star Legal Aid, the nation's fourth largest provider of free legal assistance.

 "You can call so many times and you can't get anyone,” she says.
 “Unfortunately, it's like a hit or miss.”